 Not only is peppermint excellent for keeping away certain insects and rodents, but it’s also a refreshing scent that will make your home smell great.

 To make a DIY squirrel deterrent spray, combine about 12 drops of peppermint oil in one cup of water.
-Shake well and apply to areas where the pests go often.
+Shake well and apply to areas where the pests frequent.

 Alternatively, you can purchase this combo repellent spray that includes peppermint and other botanical oils.